Types Of Coding For Qualitative Research

 11. Open Coding

 Open coding is the initial stage of qualitative data analysis, where the researcher reads through the data and assigns preliminary codes to identify potential themes and concepts.
-This method involves breaking down the data into discrete parts and labeling them with descriptive terms.
+This method involves breaking down the data into discrete parts and labeling them with descriptive terms It's one of those things that adds up..

 • Purpose: To explore the data broadly and identify initial themes and concepts.